 SERVICES & MODALITIES

 Services are based on time and are the same price regardless of what modality or treatment is performed.
 (The addition of specialized products like CBD may incur an extra charge.)
-For example, I do not charge extra for deep tissue or cupping or any other specialty.
-Also, you are not stuck with one modality for your treatment.
 Each session is a unique blend of skills that are best suited for the individual at the time of service.
-Not all treatments are full body.
-Many treatments are specifically focused on troubled areas.
+Sessions can be specifically focused on troubled areas or full body.
 If you are looking for specific work AND full body relaxation it is recommended to book more time to allow for both.
 Here are descriptions of specialties I use in my practice to give you an idea of what I offer.

 Negative Pressure Therapy